gyrovorbis/sh4zam/README.md

 <hr>

 # Overview
 `Sh4zam` is a hand-optimized, general-purpose math and linear algebra library for harnessing the floating-point power of the SH4 processor in the Sega Dreamcast.
 It originally began as a collection of inline assembly routines developed specifically to accelerate the math in the Grand Theft Auto 3 and Vice City DC ports.
-These routines, along with many others from various contributors, have been separated and combined into a single standalone library, which can be leveraged to bring gainz to the Dreamcast community at large.
+These routines, along with many others from various contributors, have been separated and combined into a single standalone library, which can be leveraged to bring gainz to the Dreamcast and SuperH communities at large.

 NOTE: <i>This repo is still undergoing rapid changes as we pull in these routines from various places, get them exposed via both C and C++ APIs, and get them unit tested.
 The majority of the content has now been tested and verified in shipping games; however, not everything has been fully tested, as we are not yet to version 1.0.</i>